 Alternate combinations are possible, see the drive programming manual for the list of possible settings.
-For example
+For example:

-The drive is controlled from the communication (CANopen) but the reference value is adjusted with analog input 1.
+The drive is controlled from the communication (CANopen) but the reference value is adjusted on the display terminal.
 The control word comes from the controller and is written according to CiA 402 profile.